 Sign up for our newsletter and target monitoring date reminders.

-We send out a newsletter a few times a year with updates on our project expansion and what we're learning about lakes with the help of citizen scientists around the world.
+We send out a monthly newsletter with updates on our project expansion and what we're learning about lakes with the help of citizen scientists around the world.
 You can also sign up to receive an email the day before target monitoring dates when satellites pass over your region.